DDEvENet: Evidence-based Ensemble Learning for Uncertainty-aware Brain Parcellation Using Diffusion MRI: Methods

 \subsection{Implementation and Parameter Settings}

 Our method is implemented using Pytorch 2.0 \citep{paszke2019pytorch} and trained on a server equipped with NVIDIA RTX3090 GPUs.
 For each subnetwork, the development of our model is based on FastSurferCNN (\url{https://github.com/Deep-MI/FastSurfer}) and DDparcel (\url{https://github.com/zhangfanmark/DDParcel}).
 Code pieces in \citep{zou2022tbrats} are also used for the calculation of evidential loss (\url{https://github.com/Cocofeat/TBraTS}).
 We adopted the configurations such as learning rate and number of input channels as recommended by the FastSurferCNN paper, considering these values as a starting point for our model.
 We employed Adam as the optimizer \citep{kingma2014adam} because of its effectiveness in handling sparse gradients on noisy problems.
 A learning rate decay strategy was implemented to enhance training dynamics, with an initial rate of 0.01, then decreased by 95\% every five epochs over 200 epochs.
 The models were iteratively updated using a batch size of 8, which balances the trade-off between memory constraints and the benefits of mini-batch training.
 For the overall loss, the parameters and kl are empirically set to 0.7 and 0.4, respectively, to balance the model’s focus between parcellation performance and quality of uncertainty estimation.
+To improve the generalization, we applied data augmentation techniques during training.
+Specifically, we performed random rotations (±15 degrees), scaling (90\% to 110\%), and horizontal flipping on the input images.
+These augmentations were applied on-the-fly during training.
+The use of data augmentation resulted in a 2\% increase in the Dice coefficient on the validation set, indicating enhanced model robustness.